queue-miscreant/vimcord/README.md

 ### :KillDiscord

-Kills the Discord daemon and attempt to reopen a connection.
+Kills the Discord daemon and closes Discord windows.
 At the moment, this isn't supported very well.
 Use this at your own caution.